canonical/k8s-snap/docs/src/snap/explanation/epa.md

 -  **CPU pinning** (CPU Manager for Kubernetes (CMK)): In GA from Kubernetes v1.26, provides mechanisms for CPU pinning and isolation of containerised workloads.
--  **NUMA Topology Awareness**: Ensures that CPU and memory allocation are aligned according to the NUMA architecture, reducing memory latency and increasing performance for memory-intensive applications.
+-  **NUMA topology awareness**: Ensures that CPU and memory allocation are aligned according to the NUMA architecture, reducing memory latency and increasing performance for memory-intensive applications.
 -  **Single Root I/O Virtualization (SR-IOV)**: Enhances networking by enabling